Sample Is Feature: Beyond Item-Level, Toward Sample-Level Tokens for Unified Large Recommender Models: Related Work

 \subsection{Vector Quantization for Recommendation}

-Vector quantization (VQ) has seen growing adoption in recommender systems for item tokenization. \textbf{VQ-Rec}~\cite{vqrec2023} learns discrete item codes via VQ for transferable recommendation. \textbf{TIGER}~\cite{tiger2023} uses residual quantization to generate item identifiers for generative retrieval.
-SIF instead quantizes \emph{Raw Samples}---multi-field, multi-modal feature concatenations---for efficient storage and serving in a discriminative ranking model.
-This requires group-wise decomposition to handle heterogeneous feature fields and a label-aware supervision signal to keep the codebook meaningful for ranking, neither of which arise in item-VQ settings.

-Beyond retrieval, VQ has recently demonstrated strong potential in ranking. \textbf{UIST}~\cite{uist2024} pioneers discrete semantic tokenization for deep CTR prediction, achieving ${\sim}$200$\times$ storage compression with negligible ranking loss. \textbf{STORE}~\cite{store2025} further introduces orthogonal rotation for semantic tokenization in ranking, achieving online AUC $+$1.195\% and click rate $+$2.71\%. \textbf{TRM}~\cite{trm2026} replaces item ID embeddings with semantic tokens in search and ranking at scale, reducing sparse storage by 33\% and improving AUC by $+$0.85\%. \textbf{Zenith}~\cite{zenith2026} proposes a scalable ranking architecture with Token Fusion and Token Boost modules to efficiently handle high-dimensional Prime Tokens, demonstrating superior scaling laws and achieving significant online gains on TikTok Live's billion-scale livestreaming platform. \textbf{IAT}~\cite{iat2026} proposes a two-stage framework that compresses all features of each historical interaction instance into a unified instance embedding via temporal-order or user-order schemes, demonstrating strong in-domain and cross-domain transferability.
+VQ has seen growing adoption in recommender systems.
+For item tokenization, \textbf{VQ-Rec}~\cite{vqrec2023} learns discrete item codes for transferable recommendation, and \textbf{TIGER}~\cite{tiger2023} uses residual quantization for generative retrieval.
+In ranking, \textbf{UIST}~\cite{uist2024} pioneers discrete semantic tokenization for CTR prediction, \textbf{STORE}~\cite{store2025} introduces orthogonal rotation for semantic tokenization, \textbf{TRM}~\cite{trm2026} replaces item ID embeddings with semantic tokens at scale, \textbf{Zenith}~\cite{zenith2026} proposes Token Fusion and Token Boost for high-dimensional prime tokens, and \textbf{IAT}~\cite{iat2026} compresses full interaction features into unified instance embeddings.
+All these works quantize \emph{item} representations.
+SIF instead quantizes \emph{Raw Samples}---complete multi-field feature snapshots of historical interactions---requiring group-wise decomposition for heterogeneous fields and label-aware supervision, neither of which arises in item-VQ settings.